Raiondesu/js-random/README.md

 # random-js-stuff
-A collection of simple and lightweight randomizers for JavaScript
+Soon, there will be a collection of simple and lightweight randomizers for JavaScript